How to Use Tapering to Optimize Performance

 An important note here is that tapering does not mean complete recovery (i.e. flaking out on the couch) in place of training, but rather reducing the amount of work a person is doing.
 On taper day/s, gains in technical, tactical, psychological, and reduced load (but high intensity) work can still be made which can make a difference in competition.

 Tapering is a method used in order to ensure the athlete peaks for performance by ‘reducing the physiological and psychological stress of training (in order to maximize performance after an intense training period)” (Fessi et al, 2016).

 Tapering and peaking should be planned together in order to optimize performance.
 This method of structuring work ensures that the athlete will still make and maintain performance gains in-season while also ensuring they do not suffer from burnout or overtraining.

-By planning for recovery around matches we reduce the risk for overtraining, and as a result reduce the risk of injury.
+By planning for recovery around matches we reduce the risk of overtraining, and as a result, reduce the risk of injury.

 Tapering allows for recovery from the training plan which leads to increased and/or improved performance.

 How do we Taper? /

 Tapering is part of a larger plan of the sporting season and so should be structured and planned.